-Validated the list of requirements and an implementation plan of the integrated demonstrators in preparation for wave 3 based on the results of FP6-FUTURE, which will showcase the demonstration of solutions in real operational environment.
+Validated the list of requirements and an implementation plan of the integrated demonstrators in preparation for Wave 3 based on the results of FP6-FUTURE151, which will showcase the demonstration of solutions in operational environment (TRL7).
+Outcomes under this activity are expected by M12.

 The action shall actively contribute to measure and monitor the specific quantitative KPIs defined in the Destination description above, including its contribution to the Europe's Rail Master Plan impacts.
+Outcomes are to be delivered at a calendar annual basis by each year end.